European consumer insights on the alternative protein sector

 When considering whether to buy a plant-based product, the top factors cited by European consumers in 2023 were taste (53%), health (46%) and affordability (45%).

-This finding is backed up by a 2022 study, which found that health is the top motivator for consuming alternative proteins in the UK, Spain, Germany and France, followed by animal welfare and environmental impact.
+This finding is backed up by a 2022 study, which found that health was the top motivator for consuming alternative proteins in the UK, Spain, Germany and France, followed by animal welfare and environmental impact.

 The same study found that taste, nutritional value (eg macronutrient profile) and health (eg avoidance of antibiotics) were the most important criteria for consumers when buying alternative proteins.